1988 Summer Olympics boycott: 'Co-hosting' role

 Cognizant of the enmity existing between the two Koreas and wishing to prevent any actions which might undermine the Games' organization, the International Olympic Committee (IOC) decided early on to make ensuring North Korean participation in the Games a priority.

-The idea of co-hosting the Olympics did not originate with the IOC; rather, the idea first came from Italian Foreign Minister Giulio Andreotti, who suggested to South Korean Foreign Minister Lee Won Kyong on June 27, 1984, that one way of assuring a "smooth running of the Games" in Seoul was for South Korea to consider ceding a particular number of sporting events and locations to the North, who would act as co-host for those segments.
-That idea was similarly suggested by Cuban President Fidel Castro, who, on December 1, 1985, had sent a letter to the president of the IOC, Juan Antonio Samaranch, where Castro attacked the IOC's choice of Seoul for the Summer Games and demanded that the Games be split between North and South Korea.
+The idea of having North Korea co-host the Games did not originate with the IOC; rather, the idea first came from Italian Foreign Minister Giulio Andreotti, who suggested to South Korean Foreign Minister Lee Won Kyong on June 27, 1984, that one way of assuring a "smooth running of the Games" in Seoul was for South Korea to consider ceding a particular number of sporting events and locations to the North, who would act as co-host for those segments.
+That idea was similarly suggested by Cuban President Fidel Castro, who, on November 29, 1984, sent a letter to the president of the IOC, Juan Antonio Samaranch, where Castro criticized the IOC's choice of Seoul for the Summer Games and requested that the Games be split between North and South Korea.

-The South Koreans and the IOC were categorically opposed to the idea of having a 'co-host' for the Games, however, they were prepared to allow the North to serve as a site for a minimal number of athletic segments from the Games.
 The precedent for carrying out an Olympic Games' athletic events in two separate countries was previously set at the 1956 Summer Olympic Games, when Australia hosted the majority of events in Melbourne while equestrian events were held in Stockholm.

-In order to explore how this arrangement might work, the IOC proposed coordinating a series of joint meetings beginning in 1985 in order to help facilitate North Korea's participation in the Games.
-The meetings between the North and South Korean NOCs and members of the IOC would take place at the IOC's headquarters in Lausanne, Switzerland.
+In order to explore how an arrangement for sharing the 1988 Games might work, the IOC proposed coordinating a series of joint meetings to begin in 1985.

 First joint meeting

 The first joint meetings between the IOC and the North and South Korean NOCs began on October 8, 1985, in Lausanne.
-Kim Yu-sun, President of the Olympic Committee of the Democratic People's Republic of Korea (OCDPRK), put forward a proposal for North Korea to assume the following responsibilities:
+Kim Yu-sun, North Korean Minister of Sport and President of the Olympic Committee of the Democratic People's Republic of Korea (OCDPRK), put forward the following proposals: